Long Term Care Ombudsman

-Reporting Resident Rights violations.Click here to fill out this form if you are aware of an individual 60 years of age or older, who resides in a nursing home, assisted living, or ICFID that is dealing with a violation of their personal rights.
-If you are reporting abuse, neglect, or exploitation, please click here.
+If you aware of an individual 60 years of age or older, who resides in a nursing home, assisted living, or ICFID that is dealing with a violation of their personal rights.
+Please report.

 The long-term care ombudsman will initiate an investigation within 3 business days.